danFeith/WeSkiInterviewDan/README.md

 # WeSkiInterviewDan

-npm start on both client and server :)
+npm install and then npm start for the client and for the server
+:)